This Is What a “Luxury Car” Looked Like 60 Years Ago

 The high-end features in luxury cars from the 1960s looked a lot different than the luxury brands today, but one thing hasn't changed: these cars are reserved for the rich.

 A luxury car in the ’60s would set you back about $8,000 USD.
 Moskowitz says that a top line 1969 Mercedes two-door would cost roughly $10,000, a Mercedes 280 SL luxury roadster about $7,200, and a 1969 Lincoln Continental around $6-$7,000.
 If you take inflation into account, a Mercedes two-door today would cost you around $69,000 USD.
-Today, some Mercedes luxury models will cost you six figures.
+Today, many Mercedes luxury models will cost you six figures.

 Check out these vintage trucks that never went out of style.